sara-nl/clouddocs/bootcamp-20170615/partA.markdown

 * There is no _Save_ button; click outside the text box to complete your action.
 * Briefly check the contents of the Public SSH Key box against your public key and verify they match: it should start with `ssh-rsa AAAAB`...

-### 3. My first VM
+### <a name="my-first-vm"></a>3.
+My first VM

-Using the HPC Cloud mostly revolves around making and destroying VMs.
+Working with the HPC Cloud service mostly revolves around building and destroying VMs.
 This section will teach how to build a VM running Linux with the following steps:

 * Import a SURFsara pre-made `image` with a Linux operating system installed.
 * Review the shape of the VM (so-called `template`) to match the resources needed.